Multilingual large language models leak human stereotypes across language boundaries: Stereotype Leakage and Its Effects

 \subsection{Quantitative Results}

-Based on the measure from Equation \ref{eqn:equation}, we can compute the amount of stereotype leakage from any language to any other language across three models.
-We present this as a flow in \autoref{fig:side4}, which visualizes for each \emph{human source} language and \emph{model target} language how much of the stereotypical associations in the target language model are influenced by human stereotypes in the culture associated with the source language.
-For instance, in Figure \ref{fig:side4}, we can see that in ChatGPT stereotypical associations in the Russian language (\emph{target language}) are influenced by stereotypes observed in human surveys in two source languages: Chinese and Russian.
-While having the influence from the same language is expected, the leakage happening from the Chinese language is undesirable.
+We compute the stereotype leakage across languages within three MLLMs based on \autoref{eqn:equation}.
+The findings are presented in \autoref{fig:side4}, illustrating the extent to which stereotypical associations in the target language model are influenced by human stereotypes present in the culture associated with the source language.
+For example, in \autoref{fig:side4}, we observe that within GPT-3.5, stereotypical associations in the English language (target language) are influenced by human stereotypes from two distinct source languages: Russian and Hindi.
+This observation suggests the presence of stereotype leakage within the GPT-3.5 model.